 Under the leadership of Director Jorge A. Goldstein, our pro bono practice integrates legal concepts from the areas of IP law with economic, social, and cultural human rights to empower disenfranchised and impoverished communities.
 Further, additional pro bono engagements include other areas of law that we pursue with community partners.
 For example, we collaborate with Legal Aid Justice Center to represent unaccompanied minors in immigration proceedings.
 See our pro bono practice page for more information.

 With the leadership of the firm’s Charitable Committee, Sterne Kessler supports local non-profit organizations in Washington, D.C. through financial contributions derived from the firm’s budget and voluntary employee payroll deductions.
 Members of the firm volunteer their time as well.
-Annually, the firm has participated in fundraisers, such as the Legal Aid Society of the District of Columbia’s Generous Associates Campaign, the American Heart Association’s Lawyers Have Heart race, and the Salvation Army’s Angel Tree holiday program.
+Annually, the firm has participated in fundraisers, such as the Legal Aid Society of the District of Columbia’s Generous Associates Campaign, and the American Heart Association’s Lawyers Have Heart race.

 For example, Sterne Kessler supports the annual Lawyers Have Heart race to benefit the American Heart Association.
 Each year, the firm participates as a sponsor and fields a team of walkers and runners, including attorneys, staff, and members of their families.